 Incorporate a Bench

 Consider incorporating a bench for seating.
-This flower bed is tucked in a corner, along a wall with a bench that invites onlookers to take a seat and enjoy the greenery.
+This flower bed design is tucked in a corner, along a wall with a bench that invites onlookers to take a seat and enjoy the greenery.

 Sunburst Flower Bed

 Looking for a unique, eye-catching shape for your flower bed without the work of building one?
 This raised garden bed kit offers endless design options, just add on or reconfigure your garden bed at any time.
-It's made from recycled plastic and natural fibers, so there are no toxic chemicals.
-"This planter surpassed my expectations in terms of quality and ease of assembly.
-About an hour of assembly time and it's ready for planting!
-I love it," said one buyer of these raised flower bed kits.
+It’s made from recycled plastic and natural fibers, so there are no toxic chemicals.
+“This planter surpassed my expectations in terms of quality and ease of assembly.
+About an hour of assembly time and it’s ready for planting!
+I love it,” said one buyer of these raised flower bed kits.
 The slightly elevated sides make weed prevention a snap.
 It’s no wonder a simple raised garden bed is one of the top trending DIY projects of 2022.

 This rough-cut, stone flower bed works perfectly with any landscape.
 Try building this type of flower bed next to a patio to create a sophisticated-looking garden that can be enjoyed while relaxing in your outdoor space.